Browse the Archive

 Cultural & UNESCO World Heritage Sites

 UNESCO provided the coordinates of all protected heritage sites to both parties in advance and issued a formal warning that damaging these properties violates international law.
-As of March 27, Iran reports at least 120 historical buildings have been damaged or destroyed.
-[UNESCO; PBS/AP; Wikipedia]
+Iran's Minister of Culture confirmed at least 56 heritage sites damaged — described as 'a deliberate and conscious attack on Iranian identity' — along with 55 libraries destroyed.
+On April 7, the Rafi-Nia Synagogue in Tehran was completely destroyed during Passover.
+[UNESCO; PBS/AP; Al Jazeera, Apr 7]

 04